hanshaze/MS17-010-EternalBlue-WinXP-Win10/README.md

 # Eternalblue ported to Windows 8 + Windows 10 etc.

-## This Module is made for use with the Metasploit Framework.
+## This module is made for use with the Metasploit Framework.

 This module is for educational purposes only  and I will not be liable for your actions in any way!
 ===================================================================================================